Church of Bible Understanding

-The Church of Bible Understanding (first known as the Forever Family) was founded in Allentown, Pennsylvania, in 1971 by Stewart Traill (1936–2018).
+The Church of Bible Understanding (first known as the Forever Family) is an American new religious movement founded in Allentown, Pennsylvania, in 1971 by Stewart Traill.
 It is a communal organization, teaching a form of evangelical Christianity.
+The group has been accused of being a cult and the source of millions in income for Traill, who died in 2018.

 In the 1970s, with its headquarters in New York, it developed into a controversial network of churches with 10,000 members and 110 communes at its peak, but only a few hundred members in later years.

+History

 Beginnings

-Traill underwent a conversion experience in the early 1970s in Allentown, joined a Pentecostal church from which he was expelled, and began teaching Bible and developing a following.
+Stewart Traill underwent a conversion experience in the early 1970s in Allentown, joined a Pentecostal church from which he was expelled, and began teaching Bible and developing a following.
 He changed the name of the "Forever Family" to the "Church of Bible Understanding" in 1976.

 Ex-members complained that they worked for very low wages, with all the money going to the church.
 The group had a communal lifestyle, with Traill maintaining that only he can understand the true meaning of the words of God.
 Traill encourages his group members to break off contact with their families.
 Over time, the members decreased in number.
 The group has been accused of being a cult, and it has been estimated that Traill became a millionaire from it.

 Rev. Bruce Ritter of Covenant House accused The Church of Bible Understanding of enticing 17 youth out of the shelter with promises of salvation, and a state court enjoined them from housing or transporting youth under age 18 without parental permission.

 Business ventures

 Their carpet-cleaning business, "Christian Brothers Carpet Cleaning", was the inspiration for Seinfelds "Sunshine Carpet Cleaning Cult".
 They also started a used-van business as a commercial venture.

 The group's only successful venture is Olde Good Things, New York City-based retail stores selling architectural salvage goods and antiques.
 In 2017, the stores funnelled $6.8 million to the Church of Bible Understanding, according to the nonprofit's tax filing for that year.

+In the 1990s, Stewart and wife Gayle ran S&G Photographic Equipment in Philadelphia, PA.
+They sold professional large and medium format cameras, lighting equipment, film, photographic chemicals and paper, and other equipment.
+Their catalog reached customers on their mailing list by postal mail.